HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems

 \section{Abstract}

-Hyperproperties are commonly used in computer security to define information-flow policies and other requirements that reason about the relationship between multiple computations.
-In this paper, we study a novel class of hyperproperties where the individual computation paths are chosen by the strategic choices of a coalition of agents in a multi-agent system.
+Hyperproperties are system properties that relate multiple computation paths in a system and are commonly used to, \eg, define information-flow policies.
+In this paper, we study a novel class of hyperproperties that allow reasoning about strategic abilities in multi-agent systems.
 We introduce \HyperATLS{}, an extension of computation tree logic with path variables and strategy quantifiers.
-Our logic can express strategic hyperproperties, such as that the scheduler in a concurrent system has a \emph{strategy} to avoid information leakage. \HyperATLS{} is particularly useful to specify \emph{asynchronous} hyperproperties, i.e., hyperproperties where the speed of the execution on the different computation paths depends on the choices of the scheduler.
-Unlike other recent logics for the specification of asynchronous hyperproperties, our logic is the first to admit decidable model checking for the full logic.
-We present a model checking algorithm for \HyperATLS{} based on alternating automata, and show that our algorithm is asymptotically optimal by providing a matching lower bound.
-We have implemented a prototype model checker for a fragment of \HyperATLS{}, able to check various security properties on small programs.
+Our logic supports quantification over paths in a system -- as is possible in hyperlogics such as \HyperCTLS{} -- but resolves the paths based on the strategic choices of a coalition of agents.
+This allows us to capture many previously studied (strategic) security notions in a unifying hyperlogic.
+Moreover, we show that \HyperATLS{} is particularly useful for specifying asynchronous hyperproperties, \ie, hyperproperties where the execution speed on the different computation paths depends on the choices of a scheduler.
+We show that finite-state model checking of \HyperATLS{} is decidable and present a model checking algorithm based on alternating automata.
+We establish that our algorithm is asymptotically optimal by proving matching lower bounds.
+We have implemented a prototype model checker for a fragment of \HyperATLS{} that can check various security properties in small finite-state systems.